 The fees for score reviews and appeals vary by state, but you can check with your state board’s requirements.

 The simulations and MCQs are graded by a computer software program that is calibrated and tested by human examiners.
-Plus, the Written Communications are also graded by a computer program.
-However, if exam scores are near a passing grade, a team of human graders with the AICPA re-assesses the Written Communication responses.

 A CPA passing score is 75.
 Therefore, you need a 75 or higher on each section of the 4-part exam to pass.